amd/HPCTrainingDock/README.md

 cd HPCTrainingDock
 ./bare_system/test_install.sh --use-makefile 1
 ```
 **NOTE**: If `--distro` and `--distro-versions` are left out, the test install script will detect the current distro and distro version on the system where the script is being run and use that.
 If `--rocm-version` is left out, the script also tries to detect the current ROCm version on your system and use that as default.
-As explained, the above script will automatically get you into a container as `sysdamin`.
+As explained, the above script will automatically get you into a container as `sysadmin`.
 Once in the container do:

 ```bash
 make <package>